Financial-Times/o-share/README.md

 var oShare = require('o-share');
 var oShareInstance = new oShare(document.querySelector('[data-o-component=o-share]'));
 ```

-The markup will be generated for that instance of `o-share`.

 You can also instantiate all instances in your page by running `oShare.init` which returns an array with all of them.